Orlando, My Political Biography

 Orlando, My Political Biography (Orlando, ma biographie politique) is a 2023 French documentary film directed by Paul B. Preciado.
 Preciado organizes a casting and brings together 26 contemporary trans and non-binary people, aged 8 to 70, to bring out Orlando of Virginia Woolf's 1928 novel Orlando: A Biography.
 It was selected in Encounter at the 73rd Berlin International Film Festival, where it had its world premiere on 18 February 2023.
 The film was also nominated for Berlinale Documentary Film Award, and won the Teddy Award for the Best Documentary Film.

+Synopsis

+The film follows Paul B. Preciado and a group of trans and non-binary people as they reinterpret Virginia Woolf's novel Orlando: A Biography.
+Through personal testimonies, reenactments, and staged scenes, the participants connect Orlando's story with their own experiences of gender and transition.

 Content

 Blurring the lines between reality and fiction, Preciado expands Virginia Woolf's novel Orlando: A Biography, in which the main character changes gender midway through the story to become a 36-year-old woman.
 Preciado organized a casting and brought together 26 contemporary trans and non-binary people to each play Orlando.
 Preciado reconstructs the stages of his personal transformation through authentic voices, writings, and images in the search of the truth.
 "Every Orlando", he says, "is a transgender person who is risking his, her or their life on a daily basis as they find themselves forced to confront government laws, history and psychiatry, as well as traditional notions of the family and the power of multinational pharmaceutical companies."
 The film emphasizes that "if 'male' and 'female' are ultimately political and social fictions, then that change is no longer just about gender, but also about poetry, love and skin colour."